nhatvu148/video-transcriber-mcp/README.md

 The build process automatically makes `dist/index.js` executable via the `fix-shebang` script.

+### "Unsupported URL" error

+The platform might not be supported by yt-dlp.
+Run `list_supported_sites` to see all supported platforms.

 ## Performance

 | Video Length | Processing Time (base model) | Output Size |